KSP-KOS/KOS/src/Compilation/CompiledObject-doc.md

 than for others.

-The index position is counted starting relative to the byte immediately following the 'A' in the "%A" of the Argument section.
+The index position is counted starting relative to the byte where the header of the address section began (the "%" of the "%A").
-The index points not to the argument itself, but to the type byte that immediately preceeds it.

 When loading the ML file, the value of the [MLField] field or property on the Opcode object will be copied from the value